 Review Your Account Gains and Losses

 The end of the year is also a good time to consider harvesting gains and losses from your nonqualified (taxable brokerage account) holdings.
 If you hold a stock that has done particularly well over the last year, now may be the time to sell it.
 If you are in a lower tax bracket (10% or 12%), your capital gains rate may be zero.
 If you desire to have the same holdings, you can always re-purchase the stock after the “wash sale” period, which would reset your basis to zero.
-You can also do this by selling a good performing fund or ETF and purchasing something similar but not exactly the same, i.e. selling a S&P 500 fund and buying an equal weighted large-cap ETF.
+You can also do this by selling a good performing fund or ETF and purchasing something similar but not exactly the same, i.e. selling an S&P 500 fund and buying an equal-weighted, large-cap ETF.

 You may also want to consider selling poor performers in your portfolio by loss harvesting.
 Loss harvesting is a way to offset any gains you may have to recognize.
 Generally, a fundamental rule of investing is that we have a long time horizon and employ a “buy and hold” strategy (and therefore, do not advise on selling a security at a low point).
 However, if you are experiencing a year with a high amount of realized gains, it may be a good strategy to sell off a poor performer in your portfolio.
 Capital losses can offset (erase) capital gains dollar-for-dollar.
 In the event that your losses are more than your gains, you can take up to $3,000 in losses each year (with the excess carried over to subsequent years) to offset ordinary income as well.
-Furthermore, any losses that exceed the $3,000 can be carried forward to future years to offset gains.
+Furthermore, any losses that exceed $3,000 can be carried forward to future years to offset gains.

 Flexible Spending Accounts (FSA)

-Flexible Spending Accounts, commonly known as “flex benefits” or “dependent care benefits,” are a great way to defer part of your pay for medical and day care costs.
-You may choose to defer a portion of your pay into these accounts income tax free.
-However, in many cases, these funds have a “use it or lose it” by year end provision related to their benefit aside from a fairly nominal amount you may carry over into the next year if your plan allows.
+Flexible Spending Accounts, commonly known as “flex benefits” or “dependent care benefits,” are a great way to defer part of your pay for medical and daycare costs.
+You may choose to defer a portion of your pay into these accounts income tax-free.
+However, in many cases, these funds have a “use it or lose it” by year-end provision related to their benefit aside from a fairly nominal amount you may carry over into the next year if your plan allows.
 By reviewing your remaining balance, you can plan ahead and spend down the account so you do not lose any dollars allotted to this.
-This year in particular, this type of account may have higher balances remaining due to potentially reduced daycare expenses due to COVID-19 shutdowns and the reduced number of medical procedures performed over the 2020 tax year.
+This year, in particular, this type of account may have higher balances remaining due to potentially reduced daycare expenses due to COVID-19 shutdowns and the reduced number of medical procedures performed over the 2020 tax year.

 Health Savings Account (HSA) Contributions